Jehadel/2D_transformations_demo/README.md

 ## Issues

-The .js version sims to have issues detecting simultaneous key press.
+The .js version seems to have issues detecting simultaneous key press.